 Adverse economic conditions generally (including high unemployment rates) may reduce the level of savings and investment in insurance, banking and investment products.
-As a result of the recent COVID-19 pandemic, new business sales volumes have declined, and are expected to continue to be at lower levels for a period of time, in the Netherlands and elsewhere.
+As a result of the COVID-19 pandemic, there were instances of lower new business sales volumes, and this could continue for a period of time.
 Furthermore, financial market conditions characterised by decreasing or persistently low interest rates may cause a decline in the benefits NN is commercially able to offer under its insurance products.
 These effects have reduced, and may reduce, demand for NN's products and services.
 Adverse economic conditions generally have resulted, and may result, in reductions in numbers of employees of NN's existing corporate customers in its group life insurance business, in turn resulting in a reduction in underlying employee participation levels and thus in the contributions, deposits and premium income attributable to certain of NN's pension products.